Tax Deductions Featured

 Publication 503, Child and Dependent Care Expenses

-Disclaimer: Always verify details with official Federal or State Department of Revenue Forms and Instructions before filing your tax return.
+Disclaimer: Always verify tax guidance with the current year’s Federal or State Department of Revenue Forms and Instructions.
+For complex situations, consult a CPA or tax attorney.

 Key Takeaways